aarondwi/aarondwi.github.io/ChoosingDB.md

 **Or even custom, such as:**

-1. HFT/gaming server(disruptor, chronicle, etc) [not a database per se, but in use effectively mimics a database]
+1. disruptor, chronicle, prevayler, etc [not a database per se, but in use effectively mimics a database]
 2. Scientific research (e.g. genbank)
 3. Entity-resolution(tilodb)
 4. Accounting-focus (tigerbeetle)